slash071/fitlog/README.md

 # FitLog

-FitLog is a simple CLI tool to calculate and log your Body Mass Index (BMI).
-The app saves daily records of your BMI in an SQLite database, enabling you to track your health metrics over time.
+FitLog is a simple CLI tool for calculating and logging your Body Mass Index (BMI).Designed specifically for adults (ages 20 and above), the app saves daily BMI records in an SQLite database, enabling you to track your health metrics over time.

 ## Features